hansklav/Oberon-REAL-IO/README.md

 ```
   ORP.Compile Limits.Mod Reals.Mod Texts1.Mod TestRealIO.Mod ~
 ```
+You can do the tests using Texts1.Mod without making changes to Texts.Mod.

-If you make changes to the original Texts.Mod you have to compile (part of) the whole Oberon System, otherwise you might end up with a system that does not boot anymore.
+If you find the test results satisfactory and would like to incorporate the changes into Texts.Mod you can use the ready-made files Limits.Mod, Reals.mod and Texts.Mod provided.
+Then you will have to compile (part of) the whole Oberon System, otherwise you might end up with a system that does not boot anymore.
 This sounds more daunting than it is.
 Just use the text Rebuild.Tool and compile the line containing Texts.Mod and then compile ALL THE LINES BELOW THAT LINE (in a strict downward order middle-click each ORP.Compile).
 That's it!

 ```
 [ Rebuild.Tool ]